damiankw/cdau/README.md

 The tool includes optional password protection to prevent unauthorized access to your directory structure.

 ### Setting Up Password Protection
-1. Open the `du.php` file in a text editor
+1. Open the `cdua.php` file in a text editor
 2. Find the line: `define('APP_PASSWORD', '');`
 3. Change the empty string to your desired password: `define('APP_PASSWORD', 'your_secure_password');`
 4. Save the file and upload to your server